go-beans/go/README.md

 Beans with the same order are initialized in registration order.
 When bean definitions are registered in package `init()` functions, their registration order follows the order in which those functions execute.

-`DependsOn("name")` declares an initialization dependency.
+`DependsOn("name")` declares an explicit initialization dependency.
 The container ensures that the named bean completes initialization before executing the dependent bean’s initialization callbacks.
 Unlike `Order(order)`, which controls the general initialization sequence, `DependsOn` establishes an initialization dependency between specific beans.

+A missing named dependency or a circular `DependsOn` declaration causes bean initialization to fail.

+`DependsOn` applies to lazy beans as well.
+When a lazy bean is instantiated after the context has been refreshed, its declared dependencies are resolved and initialized before its own initialization completes.
+An invalid dependency declaration causes that operation to fail.

+Ordinary circular dependency injection is supported.
+However, circular `DependsOn` declarations cannot satisfy their initialization ordering requirements and therefore cause an error.

 Use an explicit order when initialization callbacks must execute in a particular sequence.
-A bean may receive an injected dependency before that dependency's PostConstruct or AfterPropertiesSet() callback has executed.
+A bean may receive an injected dependency before that dependency's `PostConstruct` or `AfterPropertiesSet()` callback has executed.

 ## Application Lifecycle